OE4T/linux-tegra-4.9/drivers/net/ethernet/aquantia/atlantic/README.txt

 To manually build this driver:
 ------------------------------------------------------------
+1. Make sure you have all the environment to build standalone kernel module.
+   On debian based systems you may do the following:

+	sudo apt install linux-headers build-essential

-1. Move the base driver tar file to the directory of your choice.
+2. Move the base driver tar file to the directory of your choice.
 For example, use /home/username/aquantia.

-2. Untar/unzip archive:
+   Untar/unzip archive:

+	cd ~/aquantia
 	tar zxf Aquantia-AQtion-x.y.z.tar.gz

 3. Change to the driver src directory: